 Probably as a marketing tactic that made it better for the marathon bar to get recognized by children and other potential buyers when they were browsing the 70s candy section.
 The bar has since been discontinued in 1981 most likely because of its similarity to the other candy bars that mars was selling at the time and continues to sell today.
 It is often said that the marathon bar did not meet expectations, however, it is a bit ambiguous to what that means.

 The Marathon candy bar was basically a flat braid with chocolate-covered caramel.
-It was known to have had an appetizing and delicious taste to them.
+It was known to have had an appetizing and delicious taste to them and was nothing related to running marathons or receiving half marathon medals.
 You might think that the Marathon Bar would sell well just on taste alone.
 However, Mars also used advertising to help sell the Marathon bar.
 If you knew someone that knows a thing or two about pop culture history, they would be able to tell you that mars would use a character they named Marathon John, portrayed by the popular western movie star Patrick Wayne.
 Marathon John would often get into battle using the Marathon Bar.